ItsbaileyX3525/RUSTful-API/README.md

 ## Utilising the power of the API

 To use the API you can either use the webpage which has all the information you need to start.
+Like literally everything you dont even need to read anything on this README or you can read this README, I recommend reading the information on the SWAGGER site as it is most likely better explained than it is here!

 ### Using the post feature on Swagger